A lot or a little?

 Is it any good?

-With its constantly shifting perspective -- from horrific battle and rape scenes to sentimental episodes of romance, self-sacrifice, and redemption -- THE FLOWERS OF WAR is often repellent and sometimes touching.
+THE FLOWERS OF WAR is often repellent and sometimes touching.
+It presents a constantly shifting perspective -- from horrific battle and rape scenes to sentimental episodes of romance, self-sacrifice, and redemption.
 Though the characters are mostly one-dimensional and cliche-driven, the film is so beautifully shot and the odds stacked so heavily in favor of John Miller and his charges that it's almost a "guilty pleasure" in which the audience roots for, identifies with, and triumphs along with the heroes.

 The movie informs viewers that more than 200,000 people were killed in Nanking.
 It seems clear that the filmmakers were trying to convey how devastating an atrocity this episode in history was.
 But The Flowers of War tells such an emotionally manipulative story that's so lacking in subtlety and heavy on caricature that it falls well short of its goal.

 Families can talk about the very graphic violence in this movie.
 What were the filmmakers trying to achieve?
 How did you feel about what you saw?
 How does the impact of this kind of violence compare to the gore of a horror movie?

 How historically accurate do you think The Flowers of War is?
 Why might filmmakers choose to change certain details when telling a fact-based story?
 Where resources are available if you'd like to know more about the actual event?

 How did the filmmakers choose to show John Miller's change from scoundrel to true hero?
 What events influenced that change?

 - On DVD or streaming: July 10, 2012

 - Cast: Christian Bale, Ni Ni, Tianyuan Huang

 - MPAA explanation: strong violence including a sexual assault, disturbing images, and brief strong language